 A beautiful indicator of warm weather, cherry blossoms are a sweet treat that livens up any block when they’re in bloom.
-While they signify spring, they are also said to represent a time of renewal and the fleeting nature of life.
+While the blooms signify spring, they are also said to represent a time of renewal and the fleeting nature of life.
 Walk around the Essex County area and you’ll see them sporadically, but for a full cherry blossom experience, there are a few parks in North Jersey where you can see them.
 After the flowers peak around two weeks, the blossoms start to fall — so be sure to make time to see them in action as soon as you can.
-Read on for a list of where to see cherry blossoms in North Jersey.
+Read on for a list of where to see cherry blossoms in Northern New Jersey.

 Branch Brook Park | Newark